lefke/parsa-hugo/stanleykerr/content/landscapes/the-house-of-the-apothecary-nicosia.oil-on-board-20x30cm.md

 +++
 categories = []
 date = ""
-description = ""
-draft = true
-image = "/uploads/the-house-of-the-apothecary20x30cm.JPG"
-show_on_home_page = true
+description = "Painting called The House of the Apothecary, Nicosia" draft = true image = "/uploads/the-house-of-the-apothecary20x30cm.JPG" show_on_home_page = true
 tags = []
-title = "The House of the Apothecary, Nicosia.
-Oil on board 20x30cm" type = "post" weight = -99
+title = "The House of the Apothecary, Nicosia" type = "post" weight = -99

 +++
+Oil on board 20x30cm